msradam/3270Connect/README.md

 ## Refreshing embedded binaries

-Run `.\update-binaries.ps1` from the repo root (or call `.\scripts/update-binaries.ps1` directly) to download the most recent Windows bundle that SourceForge publishes.
-By default it copies the 64-bit `wc3270` no-install ZIP content into `binaries/windows`; supply `-LinuxArchiveUrl <url>` when you have a tarball that already contains `x3270`, `s3270`, and `x3270if` so `binaries/linux` stays in sync.

-Add `-RegenerateBindata` to rerun `go-bindata -o binaries/bindata.go -pkg binaries ./binaries/...` after the download.
-Make sure `go-bindata` and `tar` are available in the path before you ask the script to run it.
+Run `.\update-binaries.ps1` from the repo root after you update `binaries/linux` or `binaries/windows`.
+The script now simply runs `go-bindata -o binaries/bindata.go -pkg binaries ./binaries/...` against the assets that already live in those directories, so make sure the native executables you need are in place beforehand.